GeoscienceAustralia/GeodePy/docs/tutorials/anglestut.rst

     >>5
     >>42

 The methods within the class can also be used to convert the angle into different types.
-This is seen below:

 .. code:: python